 The following two tabs change content below.

-After taking a bit of a scenic route to explore her interests during her time studying at the University, Marciella, a native San Diegan, graduated from SDSU with a Bachelor’s Degree in Economics.
-Having a deep love and passion for coffee for as long as she can remember ultimately led her to a career in coffee beginning as a barista at Grant’s Marketplace.
-Now as Cafe Virtuoso’s Café Manager, Maricella ensures customers are continuously satisfied and makes certain standards of quality and service are always met.
+After taking a bit of a scenic route to explore her interests during her time studying in college, Marciella, a native San Diegan, graduated from SDSU with a Bachelor’s Degree in Economics.
+Having a deep love and passion for coffee for as long as she can remember ultimately led her to a career in coffee beginning as a barista.
+Now as Cafe Virtuoso’s Office Manager, Maricella ensures customers are continuously satisfied and makes certain standards of quality and service are always met.